pagopa-archive/daf-nteract/README.md

 ### Install for data analyst

 If you are a data scientist we have realeased  [pdnd-open-notebooks](https://github.com/teamdigitale/pdnd-open-notebooks) repository based on this work on nteract.
-It provides a ready to use datascience Docker with libraries for python, R and julia.
+It provides a ready to use datascience Docker with libraries for python, R and julia and a set of notebooks as a starting examples.

 Otherwise, you can use this repo as your favorite tool for anlysing Italian public dataset you can follow these steps: